uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 You have in fact already used the HTTP protocol.
 Every time you browse the internet, HTTP requests are sent under the hood.

-Although nowadays developers rarely use plain HTTP in production.
+We should mention that nowadays developers rarely use plain HTTP in production.
 Instead, they use HTTPS, which is encrypted HTTP.
 However, we won't cover HTTPS in detail, since that will automatically be handled for us by our deployment process.